MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-run-time.md

 ---
-title: Use the Windows App SDK runtime for non-MSIX-packaged apps
+title: Use the Windows App SDK runtime for apps packaged with external location or unpackaged
-description: If your app doesn't use MSIX for its deployment technology, then you must initialize the Windows App SDK for use before you can call Windows App SDK features such as WinUI 3, App Lifecycle, MRT Core, and DWriteCore. ms.topic: article ms.date: 04/26/2022 ms.author: stwhi
+description: If your app isn't installed by using MSIX (that is, it's packaged with external location or unpackaged), then you must initialize the Windows App SDK for use before you can call Windows App SDK features such as WinUI 3, App Lifecycle, MRT Core, and DWriteCore. ms.topic: article ms.date: 04/26/2022 ms.author: stwhi